-The winning team was presented with winners' medals and the school with a plate trophy by the Northwich Rotary Club President Denise Watkinson.
-In addition, all of the competitors will be presented with certificates of participation in the Tournament.
+They were presented with winners' medals and the school with a plate trophy by the Northwich Rotary Club President Denise Jim Mole.
+All competitors will be presented with certificates of participation in the tournament.

-As a consequence, all of the participating students in the Tournament will receive CREST Discovery Certificates, sponsored by Northwich Rotary Club.
+All participating students will receive CREST Discovery Certificates, sponsored by Northwich Rotary Club.